Which is the best gaming phone you can buy right now?

 - No fast charger included

-The iPhone XR is the best-selling member of Apple’s current 2018/2019 lineup, however, that’s not solely down to the fact that it’s the cheapest of the current bunch.
+The iPhone XR is the best-selling member of Apple’s 2018/2019 lineup.
+However, that’s not solely down to the fact that it’s the cheapest of the current bunch.
 While it packs a 6.1-inch Liquid Retina display, compared to the XS line’s OLED-based offerings, has a touch less RAM (3GB) and only sports a single primary camera on the back, it still benefits from the same superb Apple A12 Bionic chipset as its pricier siblings.

 This SoC (System on Chip) offers more than enough clout to power through the latest and greatest mobile games, and paired to the XR’s comparatively humble display resolution, results in consistently smooth gaming, even over extended periods.